Summer and stress? Yes indeed, you did read that right.

 Also, progesterone and oestrogen work against the impact cortisol has on our body.
 Our body can buffer stress before menopause, because we have optimal levels of progesterone.
 Once those levels start to lower during perimenopause, the cortisol buffering effect weakens.

-So briefly, stress exacerbates, aggravates and heightens the symptoms of menopause.
+So briefly, stress exacerbates, aggravates and heightens the signs of menopause.

-Throw in the heat of summer and our increased consumption of alcohol over the festive period, and you are at risk of having your menopause symptoms out of control.
+Throw in the heat of summer and our increased consumption of alcohol over the festive period, and you are at risk of having your menopause signs out of control.

-So if you have got through winter managing to keep your menopause symptoms in check, now’s not the time to let up.
-Or, if you have been struggling with your menopause symptoms throughout the year, it’s time to take some action so that you can truly enjoy the summer days ahead.
+So if you have got through winter managing to keep your menopause signs in check, now’s not the time to let up.
+Or, if you have been struggling with your menopause signs throughout the year, it’s time to take some action so that you can truly enjoy the summer days ahead.

 Some simple ways to keep stress under control over this period are: